 We begin with a bowl of ingredients that are chopped up and ready to grill.

 You spread oil on the iron plate and let it get hot before you start placing the ingredients in.
 You will be using the spatula to mix and stir-fry the ingredients together.

-At a restaurant you will enjoy eating it directly from the grill by using a small spatula.
-A bowl of ingredients is given to you and you can cook it yourself with your own iron plate set on your table.
+At a restaurant, you will enjoy eating it directly from the grill by using a small spatula.
+Moreover, a bowl of ingredients is given to you and you can cook it yourself with your own iron plate set on your table.
 You can also find a restaurant that does it for you in front of you.
-You can frequently find monjayaki restaurants in the Tsukishima district of Tokyo, which it is originated from.
 There is a whole monja street filled with iron plate restaurants.
 You will find a variety of experiences and a variety of raw monja ingredients to grill.
 Customize to your liking.
-It is a must try food when going to Tokyo with an experience like no other.
+It is a must-try food when going to Tokyo with an experience like no other.

 You want your first experience to be in a popular shop?
 Then look no further than one of the most famous monja restaurants, Kura.
 With a rich menu, you can experience more than just Monjayaki here.
 Inexperienced hands can get help in using the table’s iron plate.
-Their monjayaki is tasteful and satisfying.
-It is highly recommended, but the bigger reputation also means longer the wait.
+Hence. their monjayaki is tasteful and satisfying.
 The menu outside can help you choose while your waiting too.
 Many people will say it is worth the wait.

 Meibutsu Monja Daruma

 Reserve a seat at this shop to eat as much as you want for one price.
-All you can eat places are growing in popularity.
+All-you-can-eat places are growing in popularity.
 This one has all you can drink as well.
 If you are really hungry and want to try monjayaki, then this is the place for you.
-You are sure to be satisfied and enjoy the great experience of using an iron plate.
+You will satisfy your hunger here and enjoy the great experience of using an iron plate.